3rww/sewer-atlas-docs/docs/services_and_downloads.md

 # Sewer Atlas Data Downloads and Services

-*Note: The Sewer Atlas' composite regional wastewater infrastructure dataset is not publicly available.
+*Note: The Sewer Atlas' composite regional wastewater infrastructure dataset is available to contributing muncipalities and authorities; it is only available to other individuals and organizations upon request.
 If you would like to request access to this data, please contact [Annie Quinn @ 3 Rivers Wet Weather](mailto:aquinn@3rww.org).*

 ## Downloads